Preserving Manchaug Pond For Now and The Future

 Dam & Water Level

-• Maintenance: Negotiated donation of $350,000 fund from previous owner to ensure funding for future needs.
+• Maintenance: Negotiated donation to the new dam owner, the Town of Sutton, of $350,000 maintenance funding from textile mill owner to ensure funding for future needs.

 • Water level and timing: Holding the flow-rights to the pond, Manchaug Pond Foundation is in communication with the local dam caretaker to ensure flood control; healthy fisheries, wetlands, and connectivity to coldwater fisheries; mechanical control of aquatic invasive species control through lake-level drawdown; safe recreation; public access and tourism, property values; and quality of life.